Jane’s story: Finding my future

 Jane’s mentor even motivated her to get on public transport.
 “During the time that I was having my mentoring, I got on a bus and that was such a huge thing for me as I hadn’t done it for years.
 I actually hobbled on a bus with my walking stick.
 My mentor had said to me, “Listen, you can do it, walk to that bus stop and get on that bus.”
 He was such a lovely person and I could talk about anything, even the things that were quite embarrassing.”

 Motivation from her mentor bolstered her, alongside support from her partner and children.
-Jane is now looking ahead to the future and seeing what’s out there, which includes thinking about participating on our Back Up to Work course in March.
+Jane is now looking ahead to the future and seeing what’s out there.

 “When I was at Stoke Mandeville, National Spinal Injuries Centre, I had an occupational therapist who suggested that I go on a computer course but as soon as I got home, I lost all my confidence.
 But now I’m definitely exploring my options in terms of which jobs would support me.
-I wasn’t ready for it then but I think now and next year, I’m in a better position.”
+I wasn’t ready for it then but I think I’m in a better position now.”

 “I know there is a future out there, I’ve just got to find it.”